Inauguration of Chester A. Arthur: Presidential succession

 The first president of the United States to die in office was William Henry Harrison, who succumbed to pneumonia shortly after midnight on April 4, 1841.
 At the time, Article Two of the United States Constitution stated that "In the Case of the Removal of the President from Office, or of his Death ... the Same shall devolve on the Vice President".
 The members of Harrison's cabinet could not agree on the meaning of the article.
 Some believed that "the Same" meant that the vice president automatically assumed the office of the presidency through the remainder of his predecessor's term, while others interpreted it to mean that the vice president would become an acting or interim president.
 Under the latter interpretation, then-Vice President John Tyler would only take on the duties of the presidency until a special election decided who would next hold the official title.

-Tyler believed that Article Two afforded him both the duties and title of the presidency immediately upon Harrison's death.
+Tyler believed Article Two afforded him both the duties and title of the presidency immediately upon Harrison's death.
 He argued this interpretation to Harrison's cabinet, who ultimately acquiesced.
-Although Tyler personally believed that the vice-presidential oath of office sufficiently served as his presidential oath, he understood that taking the presidential oath would further legitimize his claim to the office, and a formal inauguration ceremony took place on April 6.
-Three days after the ceremony, he delivered an official presidential address to explain that, as vice president for a deceased president, Tyler "has had devolved upon him the Presidential office".
-Congress formalized Tyler's assumption of the office with the Wise Resolution that June.
+Although Tyler personally believed that the vice presidential oath of office was sufficient, he understood that taking the presidential oath would further legitimize his claim to the office, and a formal inauguration ceremony took place on April 6.
+Three days after the ceremony, Tyler delivered an official presidential address to explain that, as vice president for a deceased president, he "has had devolved upon him the Presidential office".
+Congress formalized Tyler's assumption of the office that June with passage of a resolution sponsored by Tyler ally Henry A. Wise.

 Future presidential inaugurations through Article Two were less controversial than Tyler's.
 Upon Zachary Taylor's death in office in 1850, his vice president, Millard Fillmore, learned of his predecessor's death by a note from Taylor's cabinet which was addressed to the "President of the United States".
 Fillmore was formally sworn in on July 10, 1850, in the House of Representatives Chamber of the United States Capitol.
 Upon the assassination of Abraham Lincoln, the cabinet asked Andrew Johnson where and when he wished to be inaugurated: he chose his hotel room at the earliest possible time.
 Salmon P. Chase administered the presidential oath of office at the Raleigh Hotel between 10 and 11 a.m.
 (ET).